gabrielrsp/be-the-hero/README.md

 ![](be-the-hero-image.jpg)

-##Run Backend
+## Run Backend
 npm install
 npm start

-##Run Frontend
+## Run Frontend
 yarn install
 yarn start

-##Run Mobile with Expo
+## Run Mobile with Expo
 install expo in your mobile
-run "expo" start in your computer and scan the QR code with your mobile camera
+run "expo" start in your computer scan the QR code with your mobile camera